 Drive Deluxe 18-inch Skin Protection Gel E 3 Wheelchair Seat Cushion

-- Pressure reducing cushion designed to assist in the prevention treatment and management of pressure ulcers
+- Pressure redistributing cushion designed to assist in the prevention, treatment and management of pressure ulcers

-- Viscous gel provides optimized pressure reduction support and comfort
+- Viscous gel bladder is encased in polyurethane foam shell and provides optimal pressure redistribution, support and comfort

 - Materials: Foam